Roshan4004/prompt-eng_learning/README.md

-# Learning propmpt engineering for better fine-tuning the model.
+# Formatting the give data into specific format for fine-tuning.

 ## 1st level:
 - Normal script to just change json to a fine-tuning "prompt-completion" which is a simple format.
 Usually, it's designed for simple prompt-response tasks where each interaction is a single exchange.
 Then I just save it into a jsonl file.